 Michael Lynton, Chairman and CEO of Sony Pictures Entertainment:

 "We always want to collaborate with the best and most successful filmmakers to grow our franchises and develop our characters.
 Marvel, Kevin Feige and Amy, who helped orchestrate this deal, are the perfect team to help produce the next chapter of Spider-Man.
-This is the right decision for the franchise, for our business, for Marvel, and for the fans."
+This is the right decision for the franchise, for our business, for Marvel, and for the fans."advertising

 Doug Belgrad, president, Sony Pictures Entertainment Motion Picture Group: